Greedy Completion for Weighted $(\alpha,\beta)$-Spanners

 \begin{question} Can one provide a better structural guarantee than being just an $(\alpha,\beta)$ spanner for weighted graph?
 E.g. is it possible to ensure that for every $x,y$ and any shortest path $P_{x,y}$, can be segmented into $O(\beta)$ edges from $G$ and paths of stretch $\alpha$ plus a relatively negligible error? \end{question}

-The question above is particularly interesting in the sense that it means that $(\alpha,\beta)$ spanners obtained are better then the greedy spanner.
-It is also possible that the question above can be generalized to allow comparison of $(\alpha,\beta)$-spanners, for different $\alpha$'s and $\beta$'s, similarly to the unweighted setup.
+It is plausible that resolving the question above can provide a path to allow comparison for the guarantees of $(\alpha,\beta)$-spanners, for different $\alpha$'s and $\beta$'s, similarly to the unweighted setup.